Whakaritea tō kāinga mō te ohotata Get Your Home Ready

 Being involved in Neighbourhood Support comes in many forms, and it is up to each individual and their member organisation what this looks like.
 Some members connect at street meetups and barbeques, some stay connected online and by email, others by being part of a neighbourhood phone tree.

-By staying connected supporting each other and we can make our neighbourhoods safe and welcoming for all.
+By staying connected and supporting each other, we can make our neighbourhoods safe and welcoming for all.